Jan 25, 2018 | Sales Best Practices

 So what do you do?
 You need the reps to follow the process.
 You need that data in Salesforce and you need Salesforce for all the other aspects of selling and managing your relationships.

 This realization isn’t new, and it’s not unique to me.
 That’s why new companies are popping up in the sales tech sector and creating a new category called Sales Engagement Platforms (SEPs).
-These tools are specifically designed to enable a repeatable, testable, high-activity outbound sales process for SDR teams in modern account based selling orgs.
+These tools with SDR best practices in mind are specifically designed to enable a repeatable, testable, high-activity outbound sales process for SDR teams in modern account based selling orgs.
 They’re truly the best of all worlds!
 SEPs tightly integrate with Salesforce and your email client, while providing analytics and insights into how reps are working.

 “When I discovered SEPs I felt my prayers had been answered.”